 "Darkness approaches, death calls I hear"

-a good fast-paced Death Metal riff, and slightly more forceful vocals.
-This is the longest song on here, though it doesn't
+out with a good fast-paced death metal riff, and slightly more forceful vocals.
+This is the longest song on here, though it

-do much to really stand out, in the early moments.
+doesn't do much to really stand out, in the early moments.
 It's fairly standard, but still enjoyable.
-Things slow down, near the middle,
+Things slow down, near

-and the atmosphere becomes quite a bit darker, with a sombre lead solo accentuating this and adding some epic feeling as well.
+the middle, and the atmosphere becomes quite a bit darker, with a sombre lead solo accentuating this and adding some epic

 "Now life seems to cease

-to some of the riffs.
+epic feeling to some of the riffs.
 The solos are well done and they certainly help bring life to the song.
-There are moments where you
+There are moments

-suspect things will be rather average; however, it's at these moments where they unleash some new riff or solo to prevent
+where you suspect things will be rather average; however, it's at these moments where they unleash some new riff or solo to

-promise, but it's nothing absolutely essential.
-This is, mainly, for fanatics of the early 90s Swedish/Finnish Death Metal
+a lot of promise, but it's nothing absolutely essential.
+This is, mainly, for fanatics of the early 90s Swedish/Finnish death